Razyapoo/Thesis-Documentation/README.md

     1. Video and UWB data are collected using the [Server](./Server/).
         - The server [records](./Implementation/Server/VideoManager.h) video data and [communicates](./Implementation/Server/Server.h) with [ESP32 UWB devices](./ESP32%20UWB/), collecting data from both sources.
         - After the data is collected, they should be formatted for opening in GUI, as described in [Recorded Experiments](../Recorded%20Experiments/).
-    2. After correction, the collected data should be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/).
+    2. After correction, the collected data can be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/).

 - **Camera calibration for Optical method**

     1. The camera calibration (calculation of intrinsic camera parameters) is performed using [Calibrator](./Implementation/Camera%20Intrinsic%20Calibration%20(Optical)/Calibrator/).

-    2. After calibration, the parameters should be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/) to enable the people localization using Optical method
+    2. After calibration, the parameters can be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/) to enable the people localization using Optical method

 - **Pixel-to-Real model training**

     1. The model capable of localizing people is trained using [`train_PixeltoReal_model.py`](./Implementation/PixelToReal/train_PixeltoReal_model.py)

-    2. After the model is trained, it should be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/) to enable the people localization using PixelToReal model
+    2. After the model is trained, it can be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/) to enable the people localization using PixelToReal model

 ## Project structure
 ```